fonnesbeck/git_tutorial/git.md

 ---

-`git status` now tells us that the file has been changed, but those changes haven't been staged:
+`git status` now tells us that the file has been changed ...

 ```bash
 $ git status